AliaksandrSiarohin/caffe-reid/README.md

 # A Discriminatively Learned CNN Embedding for Person Re-identification

+** This repository is changed, to handle (x10) augumented dataset.
+Previously all data was stored in memory not it loading from disc **
+** Also number of iterations is increased x10 times. **

 A [caffe](https://github.com/BVLC/caffe)-based implementation of [this paper](https://arxiv.org/abs/1611.05666),
 providing whole training, testing and evaluation codes.